Love the Wedding, Invest in the Marriage

 What's the average cost breakdown for a wedding?

 - There are no hard-and-fast rules to wedding budgets, but the major costs will be venue hire and food and drink which will comprise about 50% of the budget.

-- Other costs include dress and accessories; photography, music, flowers and décor; and invitations and table dressing.
-Each of these will make up between 10% and 15% of the costs.
+- Other costs include the dress and accessories, photography, music, flowers and décor, invitations and the table dressing.
+Each of these will make up between 10% - 15% of the costs.

-Although planning and budgeting may seem to be the least romantic aspect of your wedding, you’ll love each other for having done it for the rest of your married life.
+4. Another way many young people today create abiding memories is to ask guests to contribute towards their honeymoon, rather than buy them wedding presents.Although planning and budgeting may seem the least romantic aspect of your wedding, you’ll love each other for having done it for the rest of your married life.